honglu2875/hironaka/README.md

   Of course, for this to work you need to
   - set up the system path so that Python can import those stuff;
   - copy the config file `dqn_config_test.yml` from `.test/` to your running folder.
-- Assuming you are here in the project folder, and `requirements.txt` are met (or create a venv and run `pip install -r requirements.txt`), run the following:
+- When you are here in the project folder and `requirements.txt` are met (or create a venv and run `pip install -r requirements.txt`), try the following:
     ```
     python train/train_sb3.py
     ```